 very prominent north of the Jemez.

-In a few places along this road cut, the Poleo Sandstone overhangs enough to provide a nice nesting spot for desert swallows.
+The Poleo Formation tends to cap mesas, since it is very resistant to erosion.
+It forms the cliff capping the road cut in the Canones Fault Zone that we have visited before.
+In a few places along this road cut, the Poleo Sandstone overhangs enough to provide a nice nesting spot for swallows.

-A little further down the highway, there is a turnoff to a gravel
+A little further up the highway, there is a turnoff to a gravel

 road leading to a bench of Poleo Sandstone along the Chama River.